JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/jupiterone-compliance-api.md

 ### Fetch AWS S3 Download Link from the Completed EvidenceCollectionJob

-The returned `link` property will be an [AWS S3 Presigned URL](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) that contains the zipped evidence file to download.
+The returned `link` property is an [AWS S3 Presigned URL](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) that contains the zipped evidence file to download.
 This URL will be valid for 2 hours.
-In order to generate a new URL (if the timeout is hit), just call the same query below again.
+To generate a new URL (if the timeout is reached), just call the same query below again.

 **Variables**